isomerpages/nparks-lbtl/_about/About Lights by the Lake.md

 <p>A signature annual event at Jurong Lake Gardens, Lights by the Lake presents
 a captivating gala of lights, music, and cultural delights in celebration of the Mid-Autumn Festival.</p>
-<p>Be awed by the larger-than-life lantern displays, cultural showcases and
+<p>Be awed by the larger-than-life lantern displays (19 Sep to 4 Oct), cultural
-music performances, and more in this extraordinary celebration of culture, art, and community under the autumn moon!</p>
+showcases and music performances, and more in this extraordinary celebration of culture, art, and community under the autumn moon!</p>
 <p>Lights by the Lake is organised by National Parks Board.</p>
 <p><em>Stay tuned for more on 2026's edition.</em>
 </p>